rpamintuan671/bikesharing/README.md

 ## Summary:
 Overall, given the data sets of over 2 million bike users, males are dominantly the target market within a dense city area.

+Additional analysis would be beneficial by :

+> * Comparing data for different months to determine trends across the year,
+> * Including weather data to find the correlation between the weather and the rides.